Floating Laminate Floor Installation

 • Underlayment

-Whatever you do, don’t buy cheap planks, but do look for a laminate flooring sale.
+Whatever you do, don’t buy cheap planks, but do look for a laminate flooring sale; wait for one if you can.
 Look for a brand name like Bruce, Armstrong, Pergo, Quickstep, or Mannington.
+Not a good time to buy cheap knock-off brands.

 Likewise, when purchasing underlayment, go for quality.
-Buy a thicker type with the vapor barrier attached.
+Buy a thicker type with the vapor barrier attached (whether you think you need a barrier or not, I say always hedge your bets).
 Some manufacturers recommend 3 in 1 underlayment.
 Regardless, ask about the acoustical qualities.
-Quiet Walk and Whisper Walk are both good brands.
+Quiet Walk and Whisper Walk are both excellent brands.
+I used Quiet Walk in my home.

 Determine Square Footage